sungchang79/RDS-FOR-SQLSERVER/en/backup-restore.md

 For only compatible Microsoft SQL Server backup files, object storage can be used to recover to the DB instance of RDS for MS-SQL.
 This can be done by uploading an external backup to the object storage of NHN Cloud set up to use REST API and using the web console's [Recover from backup in object storage] function.

 If the backup for recovery exceeds 5GB, it must be uploaded in multiple parts.
-For detailed instructions please refer to [Multi-part upload] (https://docs.toast.com/ko/Storage/Object%20Storage/ko/api-guide/#_53).
+For detailed instructions please refer to [Multi-part upload](https://docs.toast.com/ko/Storage/Object%20Storage/ko/api-guide/#_53).
 Recovery is performed for each individual database, and can be performed onto an existing DB instance.
 If there is not enough space in the DB instance's storage, recovery may fail.

 > [Caution]